ghc/ghc/docs/users_guide/debugging.rst

     Make the renamer be *real* chatty about what it is up to.

+.. ghc-flag:: -ddump-ec-trace

+    Make the pattern match exhaustiveness checker be *real* chatty about what it is up to.

 .. ghc-flag:: -ddump-rn-stats

     Print out summary of what kind of information the renamer had to